espressif/esp-hosted/docs/sdio.md

 > [!NOTE]
 >
-> - The `esp_hosted_ota` function is part of the ESP-Hosted-MCU API and handles the OTA process through the transport layer.
+> A. The `esp_hosted_ota` function is part of the ESP-Hosted-MCU API and handles the OTA process through the transport layer. \
-> - Ensure that your host application has web server connectivity to download the firmware file.
+> B. Ensure that your host application has web server connectivity to download the firmware file. \
-> - The co-processor device doesn't need to be connected to the web server for this OTA method.
+> C. The co-processor device doesn't need to be connected to the web server for this OTA method.

-## 7. Flashing the Host
+## 7 Flashing the Host

 | Supported Host Targets  | Any ESP chipset | Any Non-ESP chipset |
 | ----------------------- | --------------- | ------------------- |